Automation-Research-Team/Hand3DPosition/README.md

    `nep master`

-2. **Launch the HXRI_android Application**
+2. **Launch the StreamCamera Application**
-   Use scrcpy to execute the HXRI_android application on your Thinklet device.
+   Use scrcpy to execute the StreamCamera application on your Thinklet device.

 3. **Set the Computer's IP Address**
-   The HXRI_android application needs to know the IP address of the computer it will connect to.
+   The StreamCamera application needs to know the IP address of the computer it will connect to.
 You can obtain this by running the following NEP-CLI command in your terminal:

    `nep ip`

-   Once you have the IP address, enter it into the text field in the HXRI_android application and press the 'Connect' button.
+   Once you have the IP address, enter it into the text field in the StreamCamera application and press the 'Connect' button.

 4. **Verify Image Transmission**
-   To confirm that the HXRI_android application is successfully sending images to your computer, run the following command in your terminal:
+   To confirm that the StreamCamera application is successfully sending images to your computer, run the following command in your terminal:
    `nep show androidCamera images`

    This will open a new window in your default web browser, displaying the images transmitted from the Thinklet device.